 BETWEEN WOOD AND WATER is a documentary about the restoration and history of Canada’s oldest functioning sailboat, Dorothy.
 Built in 1897 in Victoria, British Columbia, the lovely, lucky little 30-ft wooden sloop’s beautiful shape and heartbreakingly pure lines excited attention wherever she went.
-Currently undergoing a full restoration by shipwright and marine artist Tony Grove for the Maritime Museum of B.C. the goal is to re-launch Dorothy in her home waters at the 2017 Victoria Classic Boat Festival, and see the 120-year old boat contend for her title as the oldest and fastest little wooden ship in the west!
+Currently undergoing a full restoration by shipwright and marine artist Tony Grove for the Maritime Museum of B.C. the goal is to re-launch Dorothy in her 120th year and have her sail as an ambassador for Maritime History on the West Coast.

 The Film chronicles the lasting love affair between men and women and this vessel, the chemistry “between wood and water” and the care that must go into keeping a wooden boat alive for 100+ years.
 Produced and Directed by Tobi Elliott for Arise Enterprises, BETWEEN WOOD AND WATER (1 hr, est. release Spring 2018) will be available by digital download and by-demand screenings in your city, so we are actively looking to connect with those who want to see it.